Sarratt Student Center | Rand Hall

 Since Sarratt opened its doors in 1974, the Baseball Glove Lounge has played host to its namesake–a replica of the famous Joe Chair.
 Italian designers de Pas, D’Urbino, and Lomazzi created the Joe Chair (named for Joe DiMaggio) in 1970.
 It gained fame when this modern piece of furniture was exhibited at MoMa in 1972.

 The Baseball Glove Lounge is one of the most popular quiet study spaces on campus.
-Located between Rand Dining hall and the Sarratt Student Center, the Baseball Glove Lounge is a great place to settle down with food, gaze out at the beautiful views of Alumni Lawn, and make good use of your textbooks in this cozy nook.
+Located between Rand Dining Hall and the Sarratt Student Center, the Baseball Glove Lounge is a great place to settle down with food, gaze out at the beautiful views of the Alumni Lawn, and make good use of your textbooks in this cozy nook.

 3U Game Room

-The 3U Games Room opened in the Summer of 2009 after Vanderbilt Student Government and the Sarratt Student Center collaborated to liven up the space.
+The 3U Games Room opened in the Summer of 2009 after the Vanderbilt Student Government and the Sarratt Student Center collaborated to liven up the space.
 Surrounded by “Dores” of the past, students venture to 3U to relax over a game of pool or foosball.
-All equipment needed for a game of 9-ball or a quick foosball match are located just steps away from The Pub, creating an elevated pool hall feel.
+All equipment needed for a game of 9-ball or a quick foosball match is located just steps away from The Pub, creating an elevated pool hall feel.

 Sarratt Art Studios